-Based on the novella Who Goes There? by Golden Age of Science Fiction writer John W. Campbell Jr., John Carpenter‘s The Thing is the remake of Christian Nyby & Howard Hawks’ The Thing from Another World– a sci-fi/horror classic from the 50s and one of Carpenter’s favorite movies.
+Based on the short story Who Goes There? by Golden Age of Science Fiction writer John W. Campbell Jr., John Carpenter‘s The Thing is the remake of Christian Nyby & Howard Hawks’ The Thing from Another World (1951), a sci-fi/horror classic and one of Carpenter’s favorite movies.

 The Thing Among Us

 Unlike Alien, The Thing features no women at all.
-Carpenter and screenwriter Bill Lancaster opted instead for a group of hotheads led by a hard-boiled anti-hero.
-By merging this ensemble with Campbell’s original idea – discarded by Nyby & Hawks – of the imitating alien, the film enables paranoia to perform at the top of its game, thereby overturning the optimism of its predecessor.
+Carpenter and screenwriter Bill Lancaster opt instead for a group of hotheads led by a hard-boiled-novel-like anti-hero.
+By merging this ensemble with Campbell’s original idea (discarded by Nyby & Hawks) of the imitating alien, the film enables paranoia to perform at the top of its game, thereby overturning the optimism of its predecessor.